 Health is surely an important parameter to judge the physical, social, psychological and spiritual well-being of an individual.
 No one can afford to ignore it as it could prove detrimental in the long run on both a professional as well as personal front.
 Our sedentary lifestyle has lead to an increase in the number of health related issues.
 Many workout regimes are available to improve your health but none can supersede Yoga.
 It is a traditional way for maintaining proper health, which also aims to improving the physical as well as psychological well-being of individuals.

 Each individual has different body type, therefore one needs to select yoga postures accordingly, preferably with the help of an instructor.
-Alternatively, women can using the yoga burn video for a home based workout system which has been created specifically for the modern woman who has a busy lifestyle with no time to visit an instructor.

 Yoga consists of an amalgamation of physical postures, meditations and breathing exercises to stimulate efficient and effective functioning of body and mind.
 The different forms include Hatha, Power, Ashtanga, Bikram, Iyengar and many more which vary in intensity and targets different areas of the body.
 It can be practised by anyone ranging from a child to an adult.
 Prenatal yoga, tailored solely for the pregnant women, helps in all stages of pregnancy and later in getting back into shape by shedding those extra pounds.